Q-tech-info/Q-Funding-Proposal-1.0/README.md

 The Q# token serves as a utility and governance token, allowing holders to:

-Vote on project directions and research initiatives related to hybrid quantum-classical systems.
+Vote on project directions and research initiatives related to hybrid quantum-classical cryptographic systems.

 Share in the financial benefits of successful cryptographic breakthroughs.